ciceronianus/eXide-customization/README.md

 - Select "Write style for" with the eXide URL

 ![stylus](screenshots/stylus.png)
-- Copy into the new Stylus window the CSS code of selected .CSS file
+- Copy into the new Stylus window the CSS code of the selected .CSS file
 - Give it a name, save it and it should work

 ## Stylesheets